aGuyLearning/check24-genDev/README.md

 - sqlite3

 ## Possible Improvements
-- Add country to each tournament so that the user can filter by country
 - add conversational agent that helps you find the best price plan for your team
-- add monthl or yearly budget to the user profile so that the user can get the best price plan for his budget
+- add monthly or yearly budget to the user profile so that the user can get the best price plan for his budget
+- add a importance order to different tournaments so that the user can get the best price plan for his favorite tournaments
 - use external cache to store the data so that the search time is reduced
+- update DB to sharded DB to counteract hotspots (Bayern and Barcelona should not be on the same shard)

 ## Modes
 - search for my team
 - search for my tournament

-# Games Missing Streaming Services
-- 8533 (Bayern Game)